Vizz27/v-ai-assistant/README.md

-# V The AI Assistant
+# V The AI Assistant — A fast, multipurpose assistant combining calculator, task manager, and voice-to-text in one responsive web app.

 **V The Assistant** is a modern web-based productivity suite that combines multiple tools into a single application.
 It is built with **Vite, React, TypeScript, Tailwind CSS, and shadcn-ui**, focusing on speed, clean UI, and responsive design.